trailofbits/mcp-context-protector/README.md

 ## Getting started

-context-protector currently supports the stdio and SSE transports.
+context-protector supports the stdio and SSE transports.
 It does not yet fully support the streamable HTTP transport introduced in the [March 26, 2025 update](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http) to the protocol specification, but it will as soon as an official release of the Python SDK adds support for streamable HTTP.

 To start using Context Protector, first set up a virtual environment and install dependencies: